The Bankrate promise

 Understanding your PPA

 You need to be comfortable with the agreement term before you sign a PPA.
 The rate you pay for solar energy in a PPA may be the same or less than what you might pay for retail electricity.
-If the expected monthly rate in a PPA is higher than your typical electricity bill, a different solar panel financing option may be a better fit for you.
+If the expected monthly rate in a PPA is higher than your typical electricity bill, a different solar panel financing option may be a better fit for you to achieve savings.

 While contracts may include fixed rates, read the fine print about annual price increases, which are often part of PPAs.
 Rising inflation and utility operation costs can further impact your savings or break-even point.
 With fixed rates, you expect the rate to remain the same for the contract length, but agreement details will include information about potential rate increases.
 Consider asking solar developers or current PPA customers about their experience with rate increases before deciding whether a PPA fits your budget.